Fashion Queens

 Fashion Queens is an American fashion-based talk show that aired on Bravo.
-The series premiered on March 17, 2013, with a three-week trail run.
+The series premiered on March 17, 2013, with a three-week trial run.
 Fashion Queens is hosted by Bevy Smith, Derek J, and Miss Lawrence.
 Derek J and Miss Lawrence both made several appearances on The Real Housewives of Atlanta.
 Following the series' three-week trial run in March 2013, the first season continued on April 14, 2013.
 The second season premiere on November 3, 2013, which coincided with the sixth season premiere of The Real Housewives of Atlanta.
 Fashion Queens was filmed in New York City.

 In April 2014, Bravo renewed Fashion Queens for a third season, which premiered on November 9, 2014.

 On August 8, 2015, host Bevy Smith confirmed that the series had been cancelled.